- Date : 26/04/2020

 - Read: 4 mins

 Gold not only has ornamental value but is also an excellent investment option that can withstand just about any economic volatility.
-Here are 5 things you need to know before buying gold.
+Here are 5 things you need to know before investing in gold.

-Gold- it's shiny, ornamental, and its warm, rich glow is pleasant to the eye.
-It is also considered one of the most popular precious metals world over.
+Gold- it's shiny, ornamental, and its warm, rich glow is pleasant to the eye. one of the most popular precious metals world over.
 But have you ever stopped to consider why gold is as expensive as it is?

 There are several factors that contribute to its rather high valuation.
-It is an excellent hedge against inflation and is capable of retaining its value even during times of financial uncertainty.
-It can also be liquidated quite easily and there is close to no risk when buying it, making it an ideal investment option.
+It is an excellent hedge against inflation and its value even during times of financial uncertainty.
+It can also easily and there is close to no risk when buying it, making it an ideal investment option.

-However, buying gold is not always easy, and there are a few things that you need to be mindful about to ensure you get the best possible deal, just like your mother and grandmother would have!
+However, buying gold is not always easy, and there a few things you need to be mindful about to ensure you get the best possible deal, just like your mother and grandmother would have!

 1. Cost per gram

 The first thing you need to do before you buy gold is find out its current price per gram.
 You can do this on any trustworthy website, rather check multiple websites to ensure you know how it compares.
 Remember that gold prices can vary at different showrooms.
-This is because they come from different associations of gold jewellers.
-However, the biggest jewellers usually have similar rates.
+This is because they come from different associations of gold .
+However, the biggest usually have similar rates.

 2. Level of purity

 Gold is available in different levels of purity, and this can affect gold price.
-For instance, 100% gold, or 24K gold as it is also considered, is the purest form of gold.
-This type is extremely malleable, which is why for ornamental purposes, gold is generally combined with another alloy.
-However, the kind of alloy that gold is combined with also determines the gold price.
+For instance, 100% gold, or 24K gold as , is the purest form of gold.
+This type is malleable, which is why for ornamental, gold with another alloy.
+However, the alloy that gold with also determines the gold price.